 Equity is defined in the agreement the aggregate of outstanding capital stock, additional paid-in capital stock, equity reserve and retained earnings at any date and as shown in the latest consolidated balance sheet of the Parent Company.
-Debt, on the other hand, is defined in the agreement as the aggregate of all obligations (whether actual or contingent) of the Issuer and its subsidiaries to pay or repay money.

-The Parent Company is in compliance with the debt covenants as of December 31, 2016 and 2015.
+The Parent Company is in compliance with the debt covenants as of March 31, 2017 and December 31, 2016.

-Total interest expense (including amortization of deferred financing costs) recognized in the consolidated statements of comprehensive income amounted to \$1,134,962, \$757,709, and \$188,302 in 2016, 2015 and 2014, respectively.
+Total interest expense (including amortization of deferred financing costs) recognized in the consolidated statements of comprehensive income amounted to \$403,709, and \$143,987in March 31, 2017 and December 31, 2016, respectively.